zahir-core/grest/README.md

-# gREST
+# GREST

 > An instant, full-featured, and scalable REST APIs framework with go.
 Designed to make rapid development easy with clean code and best performance.
 >
 > It takes care of a lot of the complexities of developing REST APIs so you can focus on the business logic of your app.
 Build prototypes in minutes and production-ready apps in days. **Seriously**.
 >
-> gREST gives you the structure to build service oriented apps from day one.
+> GREST gives you the structure to build service oriented apps from day one.
 When you eventually need to split your app into microservices it’s an easy transition.

 ## Feature